sebsciarra/cobaltResumePro/README.md

 citizenship: "Citizenship status" #e.g., work permit/study permit/Permanent resident/citizen, etc.
 ```

-Second, sections can be created in the `.Rmd` file and accessorized with
+Second, sections can be created in the `resume.Rmd` file and
-fontawesome icons (for a full list, see [fontawesome
+accessorized with fontawesome icons (for a full list, see [fontawesome
 icons](http://mirrors.ibiblio.org/CTAN/fonts/fontawesome5/doc/fontawesome5.pdf)).
 For example, `\faSuitcase\ Employment` results in the header shown
 below.